domRiddle/ASF/Docker.md

 docker run -it --name asf justarchi/archisteamfarm
 ```

-`docker pull` command ensures that you're using up-to-date `justarchi/archisteamfarm` image, just in case you had outdated local copy in your cache. `docker run` creates a new ASF docker container for you and runs it in the foreground.
+`docker pull` command ensures that you're using up-to-date `justarchi/archisteamfarm` image, just in case you had outdated local copy in your cache. `docker run` creates a new ASF docker container for you and runs it in the foreground (`-it`).

 If everything ended successfully, after pulling all layers and starting container, you should notice that ASF properly started and informed us that there are no defined bots, which is good - we verified that ASF in docker works properly.
 Hit `CTRL+P` then `CTRL+Q` in order to quit foreground docker container, then stop ASF container with `docker stop asf`, and remove it with `docker rm asf`.